Skip to main content

 Code: github.com/sfc-gh-kkeller/snowflake-oauth-pat-toolkit — Python scripts for PAT lifecycle management, JWT generation, and OAuth testing.

-This is an educational proof of technology demonstrating the authentication patterns discussed in Governing AI Inference in the Data Cloud.
+This is an educational proof of technology exploring the credential vending patterns discussed in Governing AI Inference in the Data Cloud.

 #